 This easy vegetable stew is made with simple ingredients:

-- Bell peppers – traditionally, pisto is made with green and red bell pepper, but my sweetie isn’t a fan of green bell peppers, so I used two red peppers instead
+- Bell peppers – traditionally, pisto is made with green and red bell pepper, but I chose to use two red peppers instead

-- Zucchini – these absorb flavors very well and add a nice, soft, almost creamy texture when cooked down
+- Zucchini – absorbs flavors very well and adds a nice, soft, almost creamy texture when cooked down

 - Onion or leek – if you follow a low-FODMAP diet, use the green part of 1-2 leeks, depending on the size.
 Otherwise, use one medium yellow onion.